The Finance Committee coordinates the board’s financial oversight responsibilities.

 - Hires (with board approval) and evaluates the investment managers/advisors.

-- Meets no fewer than six times per year, at the call of the chair of the committee or the operations director.
+- Meets no fewer than six times per year, at the call of the chair of the committee or the executive director.

 - Maintains minutes of all meetings.